DeepakBomjan/orchid-linux/basic-linux-lab-quesitons.md

    - How do you see a list of users currently logged into the system?

 These lab questions guide students through using help commands, getting information about their current shell environment, and checking running processes.

+Sure!
+Here are the lab questions focusing on user and group information, user and group creation, modification, password policy setting, and other user management tasks:

+### Lab Scenario: User and Group Management

+1. **User Information:**
+   - How do you display detailed information about a specific user, including user ID, group ID, and home directory?
+   - How can you list all users on the system?

+2. **Group Information:**
+   - How do you display detailed information about a specific group?
+   - How can you list all groups on the system?

+3. **User Creation:**
+   - How do you create a new user named `student1` with a home directory?
+   - How can you specify a different shell for the new user `student1` during creation?

+4. **Group Creation:**
+   - How do you create a new group named `students`?

+5. **Adding User to Group:**
+   - How do you add the user `student1` to the group `students`?

+6. **Group Modification:**
+   - How do you change the group name from `students` to `learners`?
+   - How can you add a user to multiple groups?

+7. **Password Policy Setting:**
+   - How do you set a password for the user `student1`?
+   - How can you enforce password expiration for the user `student1`?

+8. **Modifying User Shell:**
+   - How do you change the login shell for the user `student1` to `/bin/bash`?

+9. **Modifying User Home Directory:**
+   - How do you change the home directory of `student1` to `/home/newstudent1`?

+10. **Removing User:**
+    - How do you remove the user `student1` from the system?

+11. **Removing Group:**
+    - How do you remove the group `learners` from the system?